micronurse-iot/micronurse-mqtt-broker-mosca/README.md

 ## Topic R/W(Subscribe/Publish) Permission

-For each topic, the permission limit apply to the following 6 roles:
+For each topic, the permission limit apply to the following roles:

 `IoT Owner`: the owner of this topic from IoT-SOL client.

+`IoT Anonymous Owner `: the owner(anonymous user) of this topic from IoT-SOL client.

 `Mobile Owner`: the owner of this topic from mobile client.